What is Occupational Therapy?

 - Clumsy, accident prone, difficulty acquiring new motor tasks

-- Doesn’t like being touched, struggles with hair brushing/washing, nail clipping
+- Dislikes being touched, struggles with hair brushing/washing and nail clipping

-- Jumps from activity to activity, difficulty sustaining attention
+- Jumping from activity to activity, difficulty sustaining attention

-Sensory Processing Disorders continue to be a grey area within the professional community and often leaves families feeling confused and without answers.
-It is not an official diagnosis that is recognized by the American Medical Association which leaves families searching for a clear understanding of their child’s concerns.
-Our occupational therapy community is grateful for Dr. Lucy Jane Miller and her colleagues at the SPD Foundation in Denver, CO for their never ending commitment and boundless energy in researching this disorder.
+Not recognized by the American Medical Association as an official medical diagnosis, families are often left search for a clear understanding of their child’s concerns.
+Today, we are grateful for Dr. Lucy Jane Miller and her colleagues at the Star Institute in Colorado for their never-ending commitment and boundless energy in the research and treatment of this disorder.

 At The Talcott Center for Child Development, we place a great deal of focus on treating Sensory Processing Disorders.
 Through a comprehensive assessment, in addition to collaboration with other disciplines at our clinic – applied behavioral analysts, speech and physical therapists – we can determine the best way to address your child’s needs.

 In order to provide our families with the most educated answers possible, we have invested a great deal into the education of our clinicians, as well as the equipment and treatment options offered in our center.
 We are proud to house a state-of-the-art Multi-Sensory Environment (MSE) designed in collaboration with Southpaw Enterprises.
 Filled with fiber optics, bubble tubes, and auditory experiences, our MSE is “accessible to all functioning levels, provides the opportunity for choice by the user, is meaningful, demand free and empowers the individual to overcome sensory deficits and allows them to take control to discover and explore the world around them.”